PR10100/100-days-of-code/r1-log.md

         <br>INTERNAL LINK (goes to another page on your website)
         <br>EXTERNAL LINK (goes to another page on the web)

-  2. See my code here.
+  2. See my code <a href="https://github.com/PR10100/WebCodeFromScratch-Transplant-Life/blob/master/transplantlife.html" target="_BLANK">"here"</a>.
 I included a. through i. (just a new window link) above with the exception of h.
 (Images).

 ## My Approach: What I'm doing and how